WILDFLOWER

 Ferns, and Trees |

-Welcome.
-I hope this web site shows you the beauty of Four Corners flora and helps you understand how to identify these plants.
-Photographs and descriptions of 1000 species of wildflowers, ferns, and trees found within a 150 mile radius of the Four Corners area of Colorado, New Mexico, Arizona, and Utah appear in this educational/reference web site.
+Welcome to my website; I hope it shows you the beauty of the plants of the Four Corners states and helps you identify these plants.
+Photographs and descriptions of 1000 species of wildflowers, ferns, and trees found within a 150 mile radius of the Four Corners area of Colorado, New Mexico, Arizona, and Utah appear in this educational/reference website.
 Each plant appears in a number of photographs showing the entire plant and distinctive parts of the plant such as the flower, leaf, and hairs.
 Photographs are accompanied by details about the plant's blooming time and place, unusual plant characteristics, interesting growth habits, when and where the plant was first found for science, the meaning of the plant's scientific name, etc. Click your way into these plants and you will find photos and descriptions of Cactus in deserts and Spruce in 14,000 foot mountains, flowering shrubs in canyons and short-lived flowers in dry washes, plants hanging on sandstone rock faces, and dwarf wildflowers in alpine meadows.
-This diversity thrives in the approximately 9,000 square miles encompassed by this web site.
+This diversity thrives in the approximately 9,000 square miles encompassed by this website.
 The area includes Mesa Verde, Canyonlands, Arches, and Canyon De Chelly National Parks; Escalante/Grand Staircase, Natural Bridges, Hovenweep, Canyons of the Ancients, El Malpais, and El Moro National Monuments; the San Juan, Chuska, Abajo, and La Sal Mountains; and many other wild areas of and near the Colorado Plateau, those lands drained by the middle section of the Colorado River.
 Many of the plants found in the Four Corners area are also found in nearby states, even in distant states, and even in other countries -- we live on a green and blue sphere where everything is related to everything else.
-I hope your visit to this web site is profitable and enjoyable and gives you some idea of the wild beauty of the Four Corners.
-I further hope this web site promotes an appreciation for plant diversity and beauty and contributes to the protection of plant habitat and to the protection of the creatures that thrive on these plants.
+I hope your visit to this website is profitable and enjoyable and gives you some idea of the wild beauty of the Four Corners.
+I further hope this website promotes an appreciation for plant diversity and beauty and contributes to the protection of plant habitat and to the protection of the creatures that thrive on these plants.
 If we each become involved in planning efforts of the United States Forest Service, National Park Service, and Bureau of Land Management and if we each work locally for the protection of open spaces and the control of urban and rural sprawl, we can protect plants and their habitat.
-Joining national organizations such as the Sierra Club, the Wilderness Society, The Nature Conservancy, and the Audubon Society; local organizations such as the Southern Utah Wilderness Alliance and the San Juan Citizen Alliance; and other national and local environmental groups is a further way to ensure that the plants remain.
-Taking walks in the wild is the best way to ensure that we remember the value of wild beauty and what we are here for.
-Join the Native Plant Society in your state: enjoy, learn about, and help to preserve the native plants of your area.
+Joining national organizations such as the Rocky Mountain Biological Laboratory, Sierra Club, Wilderness Society, Nature Conservancy, and Audubon Society; local organizations such as the Southern Utah Wilderness Alliance and San Juan Citizen Alliance; and other national and local environmental groups is a further way to ensure that the plants remain.
+Taking walks in the wild is the best way to ensure that we remember the value of wild beauty and what brings us happiness.
+Join the Native Plant Society in your state and enjoy, learn about, and help to preserve the native plants of your area.
 See the Links page for Native Plant Societies in the Four Corners area.
-This web site is the endeavor
+This website is the endeavor

 of When you are on